 Hardwoods or broadleaves are classed as angiosperms or plants with ovules enclosed for protection in an ovary.
 When fertilized, these ovules develop into seeds.

-Broadleaves can be evergreen but most lose their leaves annually.
+Broadleaves can be evergreen but most are deciduous and lose their leaves annually.
 These leaves can be either simple (single blades) or they can be compound with leaflets attached to a leaf stem.
 Although variable in shape all hardwood leaves have a distinct network of fine veins.

 If you are confused with some of the terms used here, please use my definitions of terms used for tree identification.